V2G-liberty/addon-v2g-liberty/v2g-liberty/DOCS.md

 These are "out of the box" super handy Home Assistant features.
 These settings are optional but highly recommended.

-### Add additional users

-This lets more users (persons in the household) operate the charger and receive relevant notifications.

 ### Install the HA companion app on your mobile

 You can get it from the official app store of your phone platform.
 If you’ve added your HA instance and logged in you can manage the charging via the app and, very conveniently, receive notifications about the charging on you mobile.

+### Add additional users

+This lets more users (persons in the household) operate the charger.
+This can be done in HA via `settings -> Persons -> Add new` and make sure to set the option to login.
+If the user wants to receive relevant notifications have them also install the companion app and login.

 ### Make V2G Liberty your default dashboard